 The girl tried to pry Roman’s hand off her arm, without success.
 “Yes, alright!
 But I didn’t do anything, I swear!”

-“I wouldn’t care if you did,” Roman said.
+“It wouldn’t make a difference if you did,” Roman said.
 He grabbed a mask off the top of a stack of costumes and passed it to her.
 “Wear this.
 Dinara, find a cloak that’ll hide her tail.”

 The orinian narrowed her eyes at Roman.
 It wasn’t until a whistle sounded again, much closer, that she snatched the cloak and the mask.
 It was more a helmet, really, painted like a smiling child’s head with red cheeks and single curl on its forehead.

-Roman laughed when he saw it.
+Roman stepped in front of the orinian, partially blocking the view of her from the path, and laughed when he glanced back and saw it.
 “That’s scarier than both our masks combined, Di.”

-Four officers rode up, slowing their mounts when they saw the strange group assembled around piles of costumes.
+Four officers rode up before Dinara could reply, slowing their mounts when they saw the strange group assembled around piles of bright fabrics.

-“Have you seen an orinian girl come through here?”
-One stopped to ask.
+“Have you seen an orinian come through here?”
+One asked.

-The only one without a mask, Roman feigned surprise and pointed down the street.
+Roman, the only one without a mask, feigned surprise and pointed down the street.
 “She ran that way, not a minute ago.
 Headed straight for the Island.”

 The officers took off again, and that was the end of it.
 Behind her mask, the orinian breathed a sigh of relief.

-Roman watched them go for a minute, something dark passing over his expression, before he turned back to the orinian.
+Roman watched them go, something dark passing over his expression, before he turned back to the orinian.
 “Let’s get you somewhere safe.”

-They brought the girl back to their trailer, gave her food, a chance to bathe, and a change of clothes.
-Roman’s clothes fit her better than Dinara’s— she was tall and wiry, almost as tall as Roman.
+They hastily returned the costumes to their crates— all but the cloak they’d given the girl — then brought her back to their trailer, gave her food, a chance to bathe, and a change of clothes.
+Roman’s clothes fit her better than Dinara’s— she was tall and wiry, nearly as tall as Roman.
+She had nearly a foot on Dinara.
 She told them that her name was Maebhe, and that she’d recently come to Gallontea on holiday.

 “I’m Roman, this is Dinara.”